 But what manner of love the Father demonstrated in that He chose to subject read more...

-Isaiah with it sixty-six chapters has often been called a mini-bible.
-The first thirty-nine chapters correspond to the Old Testament and describes Israel's apostasy.
-It warns of her impending punishment if she does not turn from her idolatrous ways, back to the Lord God of Israel.
-It also lists the many warnings of judgement and destruction that will befall the different nations that have risen up in defiance of God - as well as impending judgement against His read more...
+Isaiah, with it sixty-six chapters, has often been called a mini-bible.
+The first thirty-nine chapters correspond to the Old Testament and describe Israel's apostasy.
+These chapters warn of her impending punishment if she does not turn from her idolatrous ways, back to the Lord God of Israel.
+They also list the many warnings of judgement and destruction that will befall the different nations that have risen up in defiance of God, as well as impending judgement read more...

 Our confidence rests upon the sure promises of our all-powerful God Who reminds us throughout His Word, that He is the Almighty, Sovereign Ruler of the universe, and has given us His assurance that no weapon, whether physical or spiritual, will prosper against His blood-bought children.